Updated: Jun 15

 Splash pages demand attention, unlike most of the ads we skim over in a side bar.
 They require some kind of action, even if it’s hitting the ‘no thanks’ button, which means they also elicit some kind of acknowledgment.
 Make sure whatever you put on your splash page is something you’ll want them to remember later.

 To reiterate my last point, here’s a little friendly advice form the website experts: if you’re going to use a splash page make sure you come up with a marketing plan of sorts.
 This will be the first thing people see when they come to your website, so be sure you make it something catchy, something that will make them want more of your content.
-You could also do yourself the favor of hiring a website designer, they’ll be able to revamp your whole website, and give you the best advice for what exactly belongs on your business’s splash page.
+You can use UI design software to help design your splash page if you are a DIY-er, or you could also do yourself the favor of hiring a website designer, they’ll be able to revamp your whole website, and give you the best advice for what exactly belongs on your business’s splash page.

 Often they’ll advise you to keep it simple.
 A splash page shouldn’t be a plethora of information, it should have one definite purpose, and that purpose should be carefully considered.
 Be sure to create a captivating headline, so they don’t just hit the little X immediately, first impressions are everything.
 Also, if using images, make sure it’s a powerful one.
 Overall, splash pages can be very beneficial to your site, and a professional web designer can add value to your page.

 Hire Crystal Coded's website design agency to help you get it done.
 Crystal Coded will help build your splash page through our web design services, by our expert website designers, we will deliver quality designs through creative ideas to help you communicate your brand more clearly.